HeavyMedl/lists/README.md

 <a name='all'/>
 ### all : [x]|str -> f -> boolean
 ------
-**Description**: Boolean returned by applying a predicate Function to each element in an Array of Variables or String.
+**Description**: Boolean returned by applying a predicate Function to each element in an Array of Variables or a String.
 True if all f(x) are true.
 False if any f(x) are false.

 **Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a predicate Function to be applied to each element of arg 1.
 Get a boolean.